gali1/oterm/README.md

 ---

-# Oterm - Text-Based Terminal Client for Ollama [FAST DEPLOYMENT!]
+# Oterm - Text-Based Terminal Client for Ollama [Optimized!]

 Oterm is a text-based terminal client designed for interacting with [Ollama](https://github.com/jmorganca/ollama) servers.